mwganson/fcbmpimport/README.md

 The Reverse Points option will reverse the selected points.
 This can be used to uncross after a shift+insert operation when the wrong points are hooked up to the points inserted out of the cut buffer.

 Make Arc from 3 selected points will create an arc along the 3 selected points (must be on the same DWire object).
 If the start and end points of the arc are not what you wanted, just do it again, but this time reverse the order in which you select the points.
 First point selected should be starting point for arc, 2nd selected is a mid point to use as a reference, and the 3rd point selected is the end point of the arc.
+As of version 2018.06.07 the macro automatically replaces the span of vertices used to create the arc with the arc.

+Undo will (usually -- save your work and save often) undo the previous wire point editing operation.

 <h4 id='Cut Button'>Cut Button</h4>